 As we head into the holidays, W&M News spoke with Carrie Dolan, an epidemiologist, an assistant professor in health sciences and member of William & Mary’s Public Health Advisory Board, about ways to enjoy the season safely.
-The most recent health guidelines and protocols are available at the Centers for Disease Control and Prevention’s website. – Ed.
+The most recent health guidelines and protocols are available at the Centers for Disease Control and Prevention’s website.
+This story is part of W&M News' Faculty on Topic series – Ed.

 Thanks for taking the time to talk to us.
 We know it’s a really crazy period in the semester with finals right now.
 We wanted to speak with you before the holidays to hear what advice you have for people as they head into Thanksgiving and the rest of the holiday season.